hamk-uas/esp32c3-arduino-sensor-iot-skeleton/README.md

 ### 2. Install Required Libraries

-Install via Arduino Library Manager:
+Install with dependencies via Arduino Library Manager:

 - `RTClib` by Adafruit (v2.1.1+)

-Built-in ESP32 libraries (no installation needed):
+Built-in ESP32 libraries:

+- `WiFi.h`
+- `time.h`
+- `esp_sntp.h`
-- `WiFi.h`, `time.h`, `esp_sntp.h`, `Wire.h`
+- `Wire.h`
+- `HTTPClient.h`

 ### 3. Configure Secrets

-Create `esp32c3_data_logger/Secrets.h` by renaming `esp32c3_data_logger/Secrets.h.example` and configure your WiFi credentials there.
+Create `esp32c3_data_logger/Secrets.h` by renaming `esp32c3_data_logger/Secrets.h.example` and configure your WiFi and ThingSpeak API credentials (see the next subsection) there.
 You can also configure your time zone, but ESP32-C3 local time is not currently used for anything.

+### 4. ThingSpeak Configuration

+ThingSpeak example:

+1. Create a ThingSpeak channel at https://thingspeak.com
+2. Configure 1 field:
+   - Field 1: Temperature (°C)
+3. Copy your Write API Key to Secrets.h

-### 4. Upload and Monitor
+### 5. Upload and Monitor

 Open `esp32c3_data_logger/esp32c3_data_logger.ino` in Arduino IDE, upload to your ESP32-C3, and monitor the serial output at 115200 baud.